jasonscalia/jasonscalia.com/content/post/2023-08-17-math-and-me.md

 draft: false
 ---

-As a technologist, I got into this field because I love all things computing, so it's strange but somewhat rewarding to decide to specialize.
+As a technologist, I got into this field because I love all things computing.
+So it's strange, but somewhat rewarding to decide to specialize.
 The first step being taking my AWS ML cert in the next 2 months or so.

 Without going in to too much personal detail, Math and I have always had a hate-hate relationship: I hated Math and Math hated me.
 This is not a particularly uncommon story, but how unfortunate for the young technologist.
 If only I knew then what I know now.